 3km Training Program

-A training program has to be developed to meet the individual needs of the athlete and take into consideration many factors: gender, age, strengths, weaknesses, objectives, training facilities etc. As all athletes have different needs, a single program suitable for all athletes is not possible.
-The program supplied here is just an example and will require updates to meet your specific aims and objectives.
+As all athletes have different needs, a single program suitable for all athletes is not possible.
+A training program has to be developed to meet the athlete's individual needs and consider many factors: gender, age, strengths, weaknesses, objectives, training facilities etc. The program supplied here is just an example and will require updates to meet your specific aims and objectives.

 Overview of the Training Program

-The content and quantity of training in each week and phase will depend on many factors.
-The Planning page provides an insight into the process of data gathering and preparing training programs.
+The content and quantity of training each week and phase will depend on many factors.
+The Planning page provides an insight into data gathering and preparing training programs.

 Example Training Plan & Programs

 The objective of each phase, with links to examples of a season's training plan and four-week training programs for phases 1, 2 and 3, are as follows:

 The content of the four-week programs in phases four and five depends very much on the athlete's progress and competitive races.
 Your aim in these phases is to address any limitations the athlete may have to bring them to a peak performance for the major competition in phase five.